thenriq/Iris_dataset_Fisher/README.md

 <br/>

-By comparing the species using SCATTERPLOT, also from SEABORN library, we can understand that the feature *SEPAL* is not sufficient to distinguish Iris versicolor from Iris virginica
+By comparing the species using scatter plot, also from *Seaborn* library, we can understand that the feature *sepal* is not sufficient to distinguish *Iris versicolor* from *Iris virginica*

-On the other hand,  it is very clear how IRIS SETOSA can be easily distinguished from IRIS VERSICOLAR and IRIS VIRGINICA
+On the other hand,  it is very clear how *Iris setosa* can be easily distinguished from *Iris versicolor* and *Iris virginica*

-The scatterplot for SEPAL can be done using the command below: *(lines 77 - 78)*
+The scatterplot for *sepal* can be done using the command below: *(lines 77 - 78)*

 `sns.scatterplot(x="Sepal-Length", y="Sepal-Width", data=dataset,  hue="Species")`
 `plt.title("Sepal")`